LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation

 \subsection{Image metrics}

 For image reconstruction, the ability to identify an image and quantify the reconstruction quality are important for a metric to capture.
 We show from our attack results that the PSNR score achieves poor results in both categories.
-Previous works have also discussed that the use of mean squared error is a poor reflection of image similarity.
+Previous works have also discussed that the use of mean squared error, which PSNR is based upon, is a poor reflection of image similarity.
 We use the SSIM~\cite{wang2004image} metric as a baseline for comparison and and show that it serves as a better metric for perceptual similarity.
-Our empirical results on the reconstructed images also support the idea that PSNR, which is based on MSE, is not a good choice for a reconstruction quality metric.
+Our empirical results on the reconstructed images also support the idea that PSNR is not the best choice for a reconstruction quality metric, especially for linear layer leakage attacks.
 Particularly, when reconstructing an image involves a large shift in the pixel value range, PSNR functions very poorly.
 This section shows several cases to demonstrate this.

-When observing the PSNR score of reconstructions, even if an image is reconstructed incorrectly, the PSNR score can be higher than the score for a correct image.
+When observing the PSNR score of reconstructions, even if an image is reconstructed incorrectly, the PSNR score can be higher than the score for a correct reconstruction.
 Figure~\ref{fig:psnr-1} shows one such example, with two reconstruction results: the first being a failed reconstruction due to image overlap and the second being correct.
 Here the incorrectly reconstructed image has a higher PSNR score of 15.49 compared to the correct image which has a score of 13.56.
-SSIM metric has the desired result, with a score of 0.91 for the correct image and 0.67 for the incorrect one.
+The SSIM metric has the desired result, with a score of 0.91 for the correct image and 0.67 for the incorrect one.

 A more extreme case occurs if we use the highest PSNR score to match reconstructed images to their ground truth counterparts.
 Figure~\ref{fig:psnr-2} shows the result of choosing the corresponding ground truth image from the batch using the highest PSNR and SSIM scores.
-Comparing to the top ground truth image, the reconstruction has a PSNR score of 16.45 and an SSIM score of 0.17.
-The bottom ground truth image has a PSNR score of 12.04 and a SSIM score of 0.88.
+Comparing to the top ground truth image, the reconstruction in Figure~\ref{fig:match-psnr} has a PSNR score of 16.45 and an SSIM score of 0.17.
+The reconstruction in Figure~\ref{fig:match-ssim} has a PSNR score of 12.04 and a SSIM score of 0.88.
 As shown, using the maximum PSNR for image matching will often result in mismatches.
 In a batch of 100 images, there will usually be between 2-5 samples with an incorrect match.
-Comparatively, SSIM has no problems with matching reconstructions with the ground truth.
+Comparatively, SSIM has no problems matching reconstructions to the ground truth.